Road Trips in Malaga Spain, For some fun in the sun, a day trip to the beaches of Costa del Sol may be in order.

 Finally, the best piece of advice I can give to doing Malaga on a budget is to pre-plan everything, you can find deals in Malaga online, from ticket entrance fees to the flights and hotel booking.

 Look online to find a Low cost holidays discount code or go on search engines and see what other travelers are getting deals for.

-What are your tips to do Malaga on a budget?
+What are your Road Trips in Malaga Spain on a budget?